OpenNebula/docs/source/advanced_components/ddc/template/template.rst

 .. _ddc_provision_template_ec2:

-Amazon EC2 Cluster
+Amazon AWS Cluster
 ------------------

 .. note::

-    Installed into ``/usr/share/one/oneprovision/examples/example_ec2.yaml``.
+    Installed into ``/usr/share/one/oneprovision/examples/example_aws.yaml``.

 Template with the following resources:

-- disabled hosts with CentOS 7 and Ubuntu 16.04 to be deployed on EC2
+- disabled hosts with CentOS 7 and Ubuntu 16.04 to be deployed on AWS
 - image and system datastores (driver SSH)
 - networks: